-- As a region delivered over 1,500 affordable homes in 2022/23 the highest number of affordable housing completions in West Yorkshire since 2010. - Established a landmark Strategic Place Partnership with Homes England, identifying our priority areas for housing-led growth and regeneration with the capacity to deliver over 40,000 homes by 2040. - Built a strong network of housing associations and local authorities through the West Yorkshire Housing Partnership, who collectively provide a fifth of all homes across the region, with a focus on delivering more affordable homes, regenerating communities, combatting homelessness, advancing our low carbon ambitions and supporting health and prosperity through housing. - Demonstrated our ability to deliver at pace through the Brownfield Housing Fund that will see 5,400 new homes developed on underused brownfield land previously a blight on our communities. - Invested in resource and capacity across all five West Yorkshire local authorities to support the development of housing projects that will help enable to delivery of over 22,000 homes in the region. - Supported the retrofitting of over 3,200 social homes to improve their energy efficiency.
+- As a region delivered over 1,500 affordable homes in 2022/23 the highest number of affordable housing completions in West Yorkshire since 2010. - Established a landmark Strategic Place Partnership with Homes England.
+This identifies our priority areas for housing-led growth and regeneration with the capacity to deliver over 40,000 homes by 2040. - Built a strong network of social housing providers through the West Yorkshire Housing Partnership, who collectively provide a fifth of all homes across the region.
+The Partnership focuses on delivering more affordable homes, regenerating communities, combatting homelessness, advancing our low carbon ambitions and supporting health and prosperity through housing. - Demonstrated our ability to deliver at pace through the Brownfield Housing Fund that will see 5,400 new homes developed on underused brownfield land previously a blight on our communities. - Invested in resource and capacity across all five West Yorkshire local authorities to support the development of housing projects that will help enable the delivery of over 22,000 homes in the region. - Supported the retrofitting of over 3,200 social homes to improve their energy efficiency.